JessicaFB/Apple-vs-Android-Twitter-NLP/README.md

 **Predicted Housing Bubble**

-I recommend waiting to see if the housing market crashes post-pandemic or at least post-second stimulus package.
+I recommend waiting to see if the housing market dips post-pandemic or at least post-continuing stimulus package to secure the housing market like the first one did.
 If the rental market is predicted to be strong, I recommend investing in the above neighborhoods when market values are low or stable, depending on what happens in the coming months and into 2021.

 **Century City**